 - place windows to minimise unwanted midday and afternoon solar gain – in particular, reduce the size of west-facing windows to avoid late-afternoon overheating and glare

-- use eaves or external shading such as sun screens or deciduous trees to control prevent solar gain during warmer periods (such as summer afternoons)
+- use eaves or external shading devices to control solar gain during afternoons and early evenings in summer

 To provide natural ventilation: